 Current Application Process

-Application Deadlines: We are currently accepting registration for the 2021 Indigenized Expressive Arts Therapy cohort, which will begin on July 2nd, 2021.
+Application Deadlines: We are currently accepting registration for next year's 2022 Indigenized Expressive Arts Therapy cohort, which will begin in July 2022.
 There are a limited number of seats available and spots will be reserved as applications are received.
-The application deadline is June 15, 2021.
+The application deadline is May 31, 2022.

 Applicants are selected based on past academic records or a PLAR (Prior Learning Assessment and Recognition), a 500-word letter of intent and three letters of recommendation.